-- Auntie Mame.
-In the musical, Vera Charles invites Mame to be in her "terribly modern operetta" about a lady astronomer as the singing moon-lady.
+- Mame: Vera Charles invites Mame to be in her "terribly modern operetta" about a lady astronomer as the singing moon-lady.
 Unfortunately, Mame enters at the wrong time and then falls off the moon, ruining the whole show.
 The exact details vary between productions, but it's bad enough that Mame gets fired right after the curtain call.

 - "Pyramus and Thisbe" is sometimes played this way in productions of A Midsummer Night's Dream, though it's already pretty awful.

 - The second act of Gypsy opens with Louise in "Mme.
 Rose's Toreadorables," a tacky pastiche of June's turns that degenerates into a parade of flubs.
 Fortunately, it's only a rehearsal.

 - Occurs twice in The Phantom of the Opera, first at the end of Act I when the Phantom turns Carlotta's voice into a frog's, strangles Joseph Buquet with a rope and throws him off the rafters for all to see, ending with the famous chandelier incident.
 At the end of Act II, Christine reveals the Phantom's face in front of the entire audience and chaos ensues.

 - This is a popular premise for attractions at the Disney Theme Parks: